calee14/punch-cards/pa3/README.txt

 Is the number of iterations  executed by  above parallel asynchronous Gauss Seidel-Seidel method  bigger or smaller  than that of the sequential Gauss Seidel-Seidel code under the same converging error threshold (1e-3)?
 Explain the reason based on the running trace of above two thread configurations that more threads may not yield more time reduction in this case.
+The number of iterations executed by the parallel asynchronous Gauss Seidel-Seidel method is bigger than that of the sequential Gauss Seidel-Seidel method under the same convergence threshold.
+With the sequential method, the entire x is updated as intended where x2 is calcuated with the udpated values of x0 and x1.
+However, with the parallel method, the x vector is updated in partitions and the calcualtions might involve outdated elements in the x vector.
+This will slow convergence because of the information is lagging behind.
+More threads in this case can't reduce the amount of iterations it takes to converge.
+More threads means that we'll be calcuating the new x vector with some outdated elements which will mean we can properly use the Gauss Seidel-Seidel method and converge as expected.